List of DuPont historic sites along Delaware Route 141: Nemours Children's Hospital, Delaware

 Nemours Children's Hospital, Delaware is a pediatric hospital located in Wilmington, Delaware.
 It is controlled by the Nemours Foundation, a non-profit organization created by philanthropist Alfred I. du Pont in 1936.
 With the conviction that it is the duty of everyone to do what is within his power to alleviate human suffering, he bestowed an estate valued at $40 million for the creation of a charitable corporation devoted primarily to providing health care services to children.
 The resulting Nemours Foundation was charged with the care and treatment of disabled children and the care of low-income seniors throughout the state of Delaware.
 Nemours has grown to be one of the nation’s largest children’s health systems caring for more than a quarter of a million children each year.

 DuPont Country Club

 The DuPont Country Club is a recreational facility formerly owned and operated by the Dupont Company.
 The DuPont Country Club was incorporated in 1920, with a total of 600 members.
 The first “clubhouse” consisted of a two-story house and baseball diamond and grandstand.
 The original DuPont Course, a 9-hole layout with clay tees and sand greens was designed by Wilfrid Reid, and constructed in 1921.
 This original course was lost to the expansion of the DuPont Experimental Station and two new courses and a clubhouse were built on their present site.
 The clubhouse of the original course became the cafeteria of Experimental Station employees and the original pro-shop became the home of the DuPont employees' credit union.
+From 1994 to 2004, it hosted the LPGA Championship, one of four women's major golf championships.
 In 2018, the club was acquired by Rockland Sports, LLC.